 Poster colour paints?
 Check.
 Wax paintings?
 Check.
 Graffiti?
 Check (legally, of course).
-If you’re an artistic soul craving for output, you must have felt the dread at some point for not having enough options to exhibit your artistic talents in Singapore.
+If you’re an artistic soul, you may have had a hard time finding the right medium for creative expression in Singapore.

-When you enter Splat Paint House’s studio, a set of paint, a variety of mediums and equipment are given for the art jamming session.
-Artists are handed a set of protective equipment and jumpsuit before they begin splashing splot and streaks on their canvas.
+When you enter Splat Paint House’s studio, a set of paint, alongside all the tools and protective equipment you could possibly need are provided for the art jamming session.

-Painting equipment includes squirt bottles, water guns, syringes, straws, ice cream sticks, and regular paint brushes.
-Artists who prefer controlled art with carefully planned strokes are more than welcome to do so — there is no boundary in the studio and everyone is allowed to creatively express through their paintings.
+Painting equipment includes squirt bottles, water guns, syringes, straws, ice cream sticks, and regular paintbrushes.
+Artists who prefer controlled art with carefully planned strokes are more than welcome to do so — there are no limitations to creative expression in the studio.

-If you’re a fan of music, parties, and UV lights, check out Splat Paint House’s UV Parties where you get to party to the beat of contemporary music while lighting up the studio with UV paints.
+If you’re a fan of music, parties, and UV lights, check out Splat Paint House’s Splat After Dark: UV Edition parties where you get to light up the studio with UV paints, vibing to the beat of contemporary music.

-Do note that visits are opened to appointments only, so make sure you snag a reservation slot before heading down to the studio.
+Do note that visits are only on an appointment basis, so make sure you snag a reservation slot before heading down.

-Make Your Own is an art studio that introduces a new concept of Mixed Media art.
-It allows you to create your very own neon signs on painted canvas under the professional guidance of experienced trainers.
+Make Your Own is an art studio with a focus on the concept of Mixed Media art.
+It allows you to create your very own neon signs on painted canvas under the guidance of experienced trainers.

 At the end of the 2 hours long session, you will learn how to twist and twirl these flexible neon LED light strips to form your ideal text or quote, which will then be carefully mounted on top of your painted canvas.